 This is a serious environmental issue that affects humans and wildlife.
 Plastic lasts for hundreds of years, polluting ocean waters and endangering our health.
 Millions of animals, including birds and fish, are killed by swallowing or getting entangled with plastic every year.
 Toxic microplastics find their way into the bodies of fish and from there to the human body.

 If everyone followed the advice of the FDA to change their toothbrush once every three or four months, we would have around 23 billion plastic toothbrushes discarded toothbrushes each year.

 Note that if you use an electric toothbrush with replaceable heads you'll also minimize plastic waste.
 However, most of the major brands still use plastic heads, so whereas there is less plastic in a head that lasts longer you'll still find a good reason to switch to a zero-waste dental routine.
 Whereas out of the scope of this article, you'll also find eco-friendly electric toothbrush choices on the market, with recycled heads and silicone alternatives to plastic.

 One problem with plastic toothbrushes is that they are unrecyclable.
 They make them with composite plastic that is extremely difficult to break apart, and the small parts just get stuck in the recycling machines.

 Zero waste toothbrushes are eco-friendly, ethical, and sustainable.
-They make a high percentage of them from sustainable bamboo, which is a fast-growing plant.
+They make a high percentage of the sustainable toothbrushes we've featured from sustainable bamboo, which is a fast-growing plant.
 Many companies prefer to use Moso Bamboo, a variety not eaten by pandas, which grows faster than others.

 Often brands make zero waste toothbrushes by hand.
 Even when we manufacture them in large factories, the process doesn't negatively impact plastic production.